Met Office historic UK climate records

 The gridded monthly data used to create the series can be downloaded free of charge for research purposes only.

-These time series are used to post information on the UK climate and weather statistics page.
+These time series are used to post information on the Climate summaries page.

 The Central England Temperature series (HadCET) and the United Kingdom Precipitation series (HadUKP) have been developed to study changes in our climate.
 They are calculated using a limited set of carefully selected stations so that the data are comparable over time.